davidchesnut/sp-dev-docs/docs/add-ins/working-with-folders-and-files-with-rest.md

 ## Working with large files by using REST
 <a name="LargeFiles"> </a>

 When you need to upload a binary file that is larger than 1.5 megabytes (MB), the REST interface is your only option.
-See  [Complete basic operations using JavaScript library code in SharePoint 2013](complete-basic-operations-using-javascript-library-code-in-sharepoint-2013.md) for a code example that shows you how to upload a binary file that is smaller than 1.5 MB by using the SharePoint 2013 Javascript object model.
+See  [Complete basic operations using JavaScript library code in SharePoint](complete-basic-operations-using-javascript-library-code-in-sharepoint.md) for a code example that shows you how to upload a binary file that is smaller than 1.5 MB by using the SharePoint 2013 Javascript object model.
 The maximum size of a binary file that you can create with REST is 2 gigabytes (GB).
 The following example shows how to **create** a large binary file.